No Gallbladder: Strategies to Improve Digestive Health After Surgery

 Gallstones & Biliary Stasis

 Gallstones are harder deposits of bile that can occur and pile up in your gallbladder.
 Biliary stasis refers to the slowing or stopping of healthy bile flow.
-In the United States alone, about 20.5 people have gallbladder disease and about 3/4th of them are women.
+In the United States alone, about 20.5 million people have gallbladder disease and about 3/4th of them are women.

 When gallstones are stacking up in your gallbladder and your body is experiencing slowed bile production, it reduces your body’s ability to break down and absorb fat and compromises gallbladder function greatly.
 About 600,000 gallbladder surgeries are being performed a year.
 Most of these surgeries are performed due to too many gallstones piling up in the gallbladder causing symptomatic gallbladder disease (4, 5).

 Your diet and lifestyle play an enormous role in your health, including your gallbladder and digestive health.
 According to one hospital-based case-control study on 101 female cases and 204 control female participants, certain dietary and lifestyle patterns were identified as potential risk factors of gallbladder disease.

 According to the results, eating refined grains, processed meats, high-fat dairy, sugar, tea, soft drinks, conventional red meat, eggs, salt, and pickled food increased the risk of gallbladder disease, whereas a high intake of vegetables, fruits, nuts, legumes, fish, spices, and a low intake of salt was identified as a health pattern not contributing to gallbladder issues.